 - Ensure adequate cooling: Especially in small cases, cooling can become an issue due to limited fan and radiator support.
 If you’re building a mid-range system, this isn’t much of an issue as most cases can deal with that kind of thermal workload.
-But if you’re building a high-end PC with a high-TDP CPU and GPU (and especially if you’re going to overclock them), it may be worth looking for a case that supports 240mm or 280m AIOs and an extra intake fan.
+But if you’re building a high-end PC with a high-TDP CPU and GPU (and especially if you’re going to overclock the CPU or GPU), it may be worth looking for a case that supports 240mm or 280m AIOs (we've tested the best AIO coolers here), plus an extra intake fan.

 - Double Check PCIe 4.0 Support: Many of the best Mini-ITX cases use PCI-Express riser cables so that the GPU doesn’t have to be slotted directly into the motherboard.
-But, although PCIe 4.0 cables are on the rise, not every Mini-ITX case comes with one, or they may cost extra.
+But while PCIe 4.0 cables are on the rise, not every Mini-ITX case comes with one.
 When installing a modern graphics card and a motherboard that has PCIe 4.0 support, it may be worth the extra outlay, especially if you plan on upgrading your GPU again a few years down the road.

-- Follow your heart: At the end of the day, the best Mini-ITX case for your build depends a lot on what you like.
+- Follow your heart: When it comes down to it, the best Mini-ITX case for your build depends a lot on what you like.
 Mini-ITX cases come in all sorts of weird and wonderful designs and shapes, so there are plenty of styles to choose from.
 Take the time to look at all your options and choose one that best fits your needs and aesthetic taste.

 The Best Mini-ITX Cases You Can Buy Today

-Lian Li’s Q58 blew us away.
+Lian Li’s Q58 blew us away, making it an easy pick as the best Mini-ITX case for most people.
 This is a 14.3-liter Mini-ITX case that costs just $130 in its base variant, and it packs great looks, excellent cooling potential, and a flexible internal design.